Reno Elks Lodge #597 History

-With the Ritual Team being the cornerstone of the Reno Lodge Officer Corps, at Grand Lodge Convention in Austin, TX in 2012, Reno Lodge exceled to the Final Four, by placing first in the Western Regional Division and representing the western half of the United States in the competition.
-Reno did their Lodge proud with Exalted Ruler Frank Reynolds III, Lecturing Knight Ken DuBois and Ritual Coach Dee Boskie bringing home "All-American" honors for being the best in their respective positions for all of Elkdom in the United States.
+With the Ritual Team being the cornerstone of the Reno Lodge Officer Corps, at Grand Lodge Convention in Austin, TX in 2012, Reno Lodge's Ritual Team vaulted into the Final Four, by placing first in the Western Regional Division and representing the western half of the United States in the competition.
+Reno did their Lodge proud with Exalted Ruler Frank Reynolds III, Lecturing Knight Ken DuBois and Ritual Coach Dee Boskie bringing home "All-American" honors for being the best in their respective positions for Elkdom in the United States.

 "A Major Facelift"

 Once again the determination and leadership of the Reno Elks Lodge came shining through.
 After the misfortunes of 1987, the '90's moved along pretty much as the status quo.
 However, a casino deal to purchase the property and Lodge fell through with the Lodge obtaining a financial windfall that, once again, resurrected the membership and afforded the opportunity to remodel the existing facility.
 After a lengthy remodel that began in March of 2011, the redesigned facility was dedicated in a ceremony on August 28, 2011 to the amazement of all who attended.